 There may be discrepancies where more than one source has been used to extract POT data, particularly where one source has used calendar days and another water days, possibly with an unknown time set to 00:00.
 This can be seen in a duplication of data between the data sources, as is shown in the example below.
 Such duplicate values have been removed where identified.

 The Hydpeak archives in EA Thames region store the peak level and flow in each month.
 Therefore, where there are two or more peaks in the same month, only the largest is extracted to the POT record.

 Different sources may have extracted POT data by different methods, and a series might have been extracted using different thresholds at different times.
 In many cases, this gives fewer POT values in each year in the earlier non-digital record than in the digital record.
 Wherever possible, the same threshold has been imposed on the whole dataset.
 The digital extraction threshold is often low (to get 10 to 12 peak per year), but for the data given in the POT files and on the website, the threshold has been set to be the highest used through the period of record (digital and pre-digital), as long as this gives 3 to 5 peaks per year.
 This series was then adjusted by eye to give some consistency for the whole period of record.

 Some stations have no POT data or .pt file because they have been considered to be unsuitable for POT extraction.
 This is usually because the gauged catchment response does not lend itself to POT analysis.
 Such rivers are usually dominated by baseflow and are therefore concentrated on the large chalk aquifers of southern and eastern England.

-A List of useful definitions are provided as part of the NRFA Glossary here.
+A list of useful definitions is provided as part of the NRFA Glossary here.